 Namah has very little contact with her parents but she is not completely isolated from them

-Being an attention whore- tinsel is loud , bratty and bitchy and was not afraid to exposing these characteristics infront of namah so she became influenced by this and gave her some similarities in appearance as well as personality.
+Being an attention whore- tinsel is loud , bratty and bitchy and is not afraid of exposing these characteristics infront of namah so she became influenced by it and gained some similarities in appearance as well as personality.

-for the viscount he had so little participation in her life there is little or no similarities in their personality and thus their appearance
+The opposite is the same of the viscount ; he has such a small participation in her life that there is little or no similarities in their personality and thus their appearance

 But Namahs isolation nurtured not only a volatile nature but also a deeply inquisitive mind as well

-Her more agile and dexterous body made namahs life of 'sneak and destroy' far easier and form what we've seen in comics her power is also linked to personality as it can be both destructive and adaptable
+Her more agile and dexterous body made namahs life of 'sneak and destroy' far easier and from what we've seen in comics: her power is also linked to her personality as it can be both destructive and adaptable

 A dreamkeepers appearance at birth to me is like a foretelling of what their personality is to become like and this in turn influences their power

-In conclusion as with peolple ,a dreamkeepers adolescence is often the foundation of the type of person you'll be in life
+In conclusion as with peolple ,a dreamkeepers adolescence is often the foundation of the type of person they’ll be in life